symfrog/clojure-quick-repls/README.md

 clojure-quick-repls
 ===================

-Emacs functions for quickly creating clojure and clojurescript repls for a project.
+Emacs functions for quickly creating Clojure and ClojureScript repls for a project.

-Once the repls are created the usual [cider](https://github.com/clojure-emacs/cider) commands can be used in either a clj/cljs buffer and the forms will be routed automatically via the correct connection.
+Once the repls are created the usual [CIDER](https://github.com/clojure-emacs/cider) commands can be used in either a clj/cljs buffer and the forms will be routed automatically via the correct connection.

 So no need to manually switch connections!